-If you would like this guide in another format please email guides@lawforlife.org.uk
+If you would like this guide in another format please email guides@advicenow.org.uk

-We would like to thank all those who provided feedback on this guide, in particular Rhys Taylor of 36 Group Chambers.
+We would like to thank all those who provided feedback on this guide, in particular Sarah Marchant of Burges Salmon LLP.

-This guide was written and produced by Advicenow.
-This version was supported by the Ministry of Justice and The Access to Justice Foundation through the Legal Support for Litigants in Person grant.
+This guide was written, produced and updated by Advicenow.
+This version was supported by the Ministry of Justice via the Online Support and Advice Grant.